"Mile marker" is the terminology for each line or entry within a sample plan. In many cases each mile marker will show one course or requirement area.

-Mile markers are always associated with a certain timing so that they are placed appropriately within the sample plan.
-Mile markers are usually associated with a certain term (e.g. first year spring) but alternately they may be attached to a certain year or listed as Academic Career (meaning anytime during the program).
-Only mile markers that are associated with a certain term will then pull into a student's MyPlan in that term.
-Items listed as year specific or Academic Career will pull into MyPlan's work area.
+Mile markers are always associated with a certain timing so that they are mapped appropriately on the sample plan.
+Most mile markers are associated with a certain term (e.g. first year spring).
+However, some mile markers are associated with a certain year without specifying a certain term (e.g. third year) or listed as Academic Career (meaning anytime during the program).

 Mile Marker Types

 Mile markers are always assigned one of the following types.
 In the future the mile marker types will be used for projecting the number of students who may enroll in a course and other types of reporting.

 - Sample Plans and MyPlan automatically insert links to course information